Investing in the Future of the LGBTQ+ Community

 - unoffical copies of your latest transcripts

 - A short introductory essay (between 500-1000 words — the length of a blog post).
 Please describe your experience as an LGBTQ+ person of faith (things like, when you discovered or accepted yourself; how it has affected your relationships, family, religious experience; how it has shaped your view of yourself, God, and the world; any challenges you may have encountered, etc).
 Also describe why you chose your area of study, any topics of special interest, what issue(s) you are passionate about addressing in your field, and how you hope to make a positive difference in the LGBTQ+ community.
 Think of it along the lines of “Me as LGBTQ+, and What I want for my community.”
 This is your opportunity for us to get to know you.

 - If being “out” places you or your enrollment in jeopardy (for example, if you are attending a non-affirming seminary or graduate school), please indicate such in your application essay.
 We can issue scholarship funds to the university under a discrete donor name if needed.

 - Application letter and supporting documentation should be submitted to submissions@IMPACTmagazine.us.
 Write “Scholarship Application” in the subject line.

-Awards will be distributed directly to the educational institution for benefit of the recipient upon verification of attendance.
+Awards may be distributed directly to the educational institution for benefit of the recipient.

 Selection of recipients is made by the IMPACT Scholarship Advisory Committee.
 All applicants agree to accept their decision as final.

 All information submitted by candidates will be treated with confidentiality.
 The names of Scholarship recipients and their universities will be posted on the IMPACT website (and elsewhere), unless requested by the student.
 Recipients may choose to remain anonymous if such publication might create an unsafe situation or jeopardize their enrollment status.